Maroomba Airlines: Overview

-It currently operates fly-in fly-out mining charter contracts and also operates a Beechcraft Super King Air and a Hawker 850XP business jet on behalf of the Western Australian government for ministerial transport around the state.
+It operates predominantly fly-in fly-out mining charter contracts and previously also operated a Beechcraft Super King Air and a Hawker 850XP business jet on behalf of the Western Australian government for ministerial transport around the state.
 In November 2008, Maroomba was selected to operate the Rio Tinto LifeFlight jet, on behalf of the Royal Flying Doctor Service, Western Operations.
 The Hawker 800XP is the first jet aircraft to be used by the RFDS and allows faster transport of patients around the expanses of WA.

+It currently operates a fleet of De Havilland Canada DHC-8 for primarily charter.
+The fleet consists of one 100 series, three 300 series aircraft.

 Fleet

-As of February 2023 the Maroomba Airlines fleet consists of:
+As of August 2025, Maroomba Airlines operates the following aircraft: